ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 -

 <br/>
-The editor comprises primarily of three sections, all of which rely heavily upon the tree representation of variants -
+The editor comprises primarily of <i>three sections</i>, all of which rely heavily upon the tree representation of variants -
 <br/>
 <br/>
-1. shows the **parameter selection**, allowing a choice of support definition, the minimum support threshold used for mining and more
+1. shows the <b>parameter selection</b>, allowing a choice of support definition, the minimum support threshold used for mining and more
   <br/>
   <br/>
   <table>